JDongian/python-jamo/docs/source/index.rst

 A Guide to using Python-Jamo
 ============================

-*DISCLAIMER: This library is still in beta.
-Some features may not work as described.*
+*Note: Documentation may not match actual module usage due to the beta status of the python-jamo package.*

-`Hangul <https://en.wikipedia.org/wiki/Hangul>`_ is a wonderful writing system.
-Originating in 1443 to represent the Korean language, it is an alphabet of 24 consonants and vowels, each of which are called **jamo** (자모/字母).
+`Hangul <https://en.wikipedia.org/wiki/Hangul>`_ is a modern writing system that originated in 1443 to represent the Korean language.
+It uses an alphabet of 24 consonants and vowels, each of which are called **jamo** (자모, 字母).

-Let's analyze it's phonemes by decomposing some Hangul.
-Maybe even construct some Hangul afterwards.
+Let's analyze Korean phonemes by decomposing some Hangul.
+Using the individual jamo characters, we can construct some Hangul afterwards.

 Hangul Decomposition
 --------------------